Central commercial function

 We support commercial teams with applying best practice, delivering central government procurement policies and adhering to legislation.

-The NHS Provider Selection Regime (PSR) will be a new set of rules for arranging healthcare services and the Procurement Bill will reform the UK’s public procurement regime.
+The NHS Provider Selection Regime (PSR) is a new set of rules for arranging healthcare services and the Procurement Bill will reform the UK’s public procurement regime.

 The NHS terms and conditions for the procurement of goods and non-clinical services support NHS bodies when preparing tender documents, drawing together contracts for the purchase of goods and services.
 For clinical services, see the NHS Standard Contract.